CKA Certification Study Guide: A Complete Resource For CKA Aspirants

 Cluster management also involves the management of workloads, as an admin – you should ensure that each pod is able to get resources based on its needs.

-In kubernetes, each pod can be assigned a minimum and maximum CPU and memory usage.
+In Kubernetes, you can assign each pod a minimum and maximum amount of CPU and memory usage.

 Reference 01Manage Container Resources